 Is Assisted Living or Skilled Nursing the Best Choice?

 Thank you for addressing this confusing issue.
 Many adult children face a similar dilemma with a parent who is no longer able to live alone.

-Although skilled nursing care is an option, your mother may qualify for assisted living, because she is otherwise healthy.
+Although skilled nursing care is an option, your mother may find she is better suited for assisted living, because she is otherwise healthy.

 Assisted living and skilled nursing both provide medication management and assistance with daily activities.
 An assisted living community will remind your mother to take her medication, whereas she’ll be handed medication at a skilled nursing community.
 If your mother needs minimal care dressing or bathing, she’ll receive that help in assisted living, but if she isn’t mobile, she should be in skilled nursing.

 Both provide meals, laundry and housekeeping services, as well as supervision for safety reasons.
 Although both offer recreational activities, such as live entertainment and crafts, residents of assisted living communities may use non-medical transportation to take group trips or shop.

 Assisted living residences are most commonly full apartments with private baths and kitchens while skilled nursing residents have rooms with bathrooms, but usually do not have kitchens or full baths for safety reasons.